fossabot/hmd/README.md

 - Modular to support additional syntax and definitions.
 - Backward-compatible with the older version **hmd_split.py**.
-- Optimized to sort and de-duplicate listed keywords in results (".matrix").
+- Optimized to sort and de-duplicate listed keywords in matrix.
-- Optimized to sort and de-duplicate listed rules in results (".matrix").
+- Optimized to sort and de-duplicate listed rules in matrix.
 - Check dictionary syntax during parsing stage.
 - Support variables to store repeated strings.
 - Syntax highlighting for definitions.